SoggySupernova/duckduckgo-catppuccin-mocha-kinda/README.md

 # duckduckgo-catppuccin-mocha-kinda
-A userstyle for duckduckgo.com based on a slightly more saturated Catppuccin Mocha.
+A userstyle for duckduckgo.com based on a slightly more saturated Catppuccin Mocha.<br>
+This is a work in progress.
+Expect some elements to not look correct.